HOLIDAY SHOPPING SAFETY TIPS FROM THE LOWER MAKEFIELD TOWNSHIP POLICE DEPARTMENT

 Slow Down LMT Signs

-Slow Down Lower Makefield signs are available for purchase at the LMT Tax Collector’s Office.
-Each sign is $5.
-You may also email us for a pickup.
+Slow Down Lower Makefield signs are available for $5/each at the LMT Tax Collector’s Office.

 Each sign shows “Slow Down Lower Makefield” on one side and “Support LMT Police” on the other.